andreyto/pgp-par/seqan/README.txt

 to python.
 Initial this is done via the boost python wrappers: http://www.boost.org/doc/libs/1_43_0/libs/python/doc/index.html

+About the files
+    The IndexSearch.cpp is the file linking seqan & pyton via boost.

+    indexSearch.cc is a C++ only test program.
+I built it as such: g++ -O3 -I$das/devel/seqan/projects/library -o indexSearch indexSearch.cc
+    Where $das was /usr/local/devel/DAS/users/eventer.
+Any copy of seqan should be sufficient.

+    ExactSearch.* and indexSearchSet.* are other explorations and or dead ends and may be deleted.

 How to Build the module
     A copy of the seqan libraries and boost libraries must be available.
     The boost build tool bjam is also needed to build the module.